 - Weather, climate, and socioeconomic profiles tailored for your community; and,

 - Access to your comprehensive vulnerability assessment, training package, and continued support on provided resources.

-Each community completed vulnerability assessment will provide localized information on climate impacts and socioeconomic vulnerabilities (from the Neighborhoods at Risk tool), which can be incorporated into existing community-wide and sectoral planning processes.
+Each completed vulnerability assessment will provide localized information on climate impacts and socioeconomic vulnerabilities (from the Neighborhoods at Risk tool), which can be incorporated into existing community-wide and sectoral planning processes.
 Communities that have used the tool previously report several beneficial outcomes from this information, such as updating land use plans, zoning ordinances, communicating about climate risks, and developing public health initiatives.
 Additional applications of the tool and the weather, climate and socioeconomic information include populating STAR Community Rating framework, improving emergency operations and hazard mitigation plans, identifying locations for green infrastructure projects, improving public outreach, and initiating cross-departmental conversations.
 A complete list of outcomes and testimonials from past community participants is available here.
 This extensive engagement process will also identify best practices for building collaborative relationships and can be replicated throughout the US, further advancing local resilience to impacts of extreme weather events.

-This project is funded by the National Academy of Sciences, Engineering, and Medicine Gulf Research Program.
+This project was funded by the National Academy of Sciences, Engineering, and Medicine Gulf Research Program.
 Research reported on this website is supported by the Gulf Research Program of the National Academy of Sciences, Engineering, and Medicine under the Grant Agreement Number 200010878.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the Gulf Research Program or the National Academies of Science, Engineering, and Medicine.